Tuchsanai/DevTools/00_GIT/Week04/LAB01_Git checkout and Detached Head/readme.md

-Certainly!
-Here's a comprehensive Git lab exercise, designed for teaching university students about using `git checkout`, `git log --oneline`, and understanding the concept of a detached head.
-The exercise includes making five specific commits, viewing commit logs, and then practicing checking out to the third and first commits.

----

-### Git Lab Exercise: Commit Navigation, Log Viewing, and Detached Head
+### Git Lab Exercise: Git checkout and Detached Head

 #### Objective
 This lab will guide you through using `git checkout` to navigate between commits, using `git log --oneline` to view a concise commit history, and understanding the concept of a detached head in Git.
 You will create and navigate through a series of five commits.